Pending Legislation

 Help Out at The Library!

-There are lots of ways to be a library helper!
+There are lots of ways to be a library volunteer!
 You can read about each role and see what you might like to do.
-All helpers need to pass a background check before they start.
+All volunteers need to pass a background check before they start.
+Fill out a Fill out a form to get started as a volunteer, and someone from The Library will contact you soon.
+If you're a teen, talk to our Teen Librarian by filling this form to learn more.